gregjames1/Network-Security-Groups/README.md

 <img width="1762" alt="Screenshot 2023-08-06 at 6 54 54 PM" src="https://github.com/gregjames1/Network-Security-Groups/assets/129281605/dcd7e70c-af1e-4c9d-b5bc-500502cd8a56">
 </p>
 <p>
-Remote into your Windows VM using Remote Desktop (you will log in with the username and password that you set up while you were creating the VM) and install Wireshark.
+Login to Windows 10 VM using Remote Desktop (you will log in with the username and password that was set up while you were creating the VM) and install WireShark.
 Follow the installation steps and open the program once finished.
 Run PowerShell as an Administrator and ping VM-2 (Ubuntu Server) using its private IP Address.
-Filter for ICMP traffic in Wireshark and observe the network traffic - requests from VM-1 (source IP) and replies from VM-2 (destination IP).
+Filter for ICMP traffic in WireShark and observe the network traffic - requests from VM-1 (source IP) and replies from VM-2 (destination IP).
 </p>
 <br />